axibase/atsd/installation/aws-emr-s3.md

 aws s3 mb s3://atsd
 ```

-If necessary, the `hbase-root` directory is created by hbase when the cluster is started for the first time.
+If necessary, the `hbase-root` directory is created by HBase when the cluster is started for the first time.
 The directory is **not deleted** when the cluster is stopped.

 Check the contents of the bucket prior to launching the cluster.